Skip to main content

 • a protic solvent that can form H-bonds

-The formation of the earth and the development of life:
+The formation of the Earth and the development of life:

-The gaseous and dusty environment from which the earth was formed contained metals and water, which, as you remember from introductory chemistry, can react to form hydrogen gas.
+The gaseous and dusty environment from which the Earth was formed contained metals and water, which, as you remember from introductory chemistry, can react to form hydrogen gas.
 H2 reacts with nonmetals (under various conditions of temperature and pressure) to form H2S, HCl, CH4, and NH3, contributing to the reducing nature of the early atmosphere.
 This kept the transition metals in their lowest oxidation states.
 Many metals, including the coinage metals (Cu, Ag, and Au) and the platinum group (Ru, Rh, Pd, Pt), were stable in elemental form.

 Then, around 2.7-2.8 billion years ago, photosynthetic organisms (blue/green algae- also called cyanobacteria) developed that could oxidize water to form dioxygen.
-Oxygen was generally unavailable for redox chemistry before then as photosynthesis, the process that would evolve to oxidize water to produce dioxygen, was unavailable.
+Oxygen was generally unavailable for redox chemistry before then, as photosynthesis, the process that would evolve to oxidize water to produce dioxygen, was unavailable.
 Remember that oxidizing water to dioxygen, which is a strong oxidizing agent, requires a stronger oxidizing agent than dioxygen and lots of energy.
 Fossilized remains of cyanobacteria are found in stromatolites.
-Using knowledge of how atmospheric oxygen can alter the chemistry of different sulfur isotopes of SO2, it has been shown that O2 did not exist in the atmosphere above 1 ppm earlier than 2.4 billion years ago, although there might have been isolated pockets with higher concentrations.
-After that, it rose, presumably as a result of cyanobacteria.
-Before this, bacteria oxidized a similar molecule, H2S to form elemental sulfur.
-It could do this through the photosynthetic reduction of CO2 by H2S.
-Volcanic gases like H2 might have kept oxygen levels from rising between 2.7 billion years ago and 2.4 billion years ago when its build-up started.
+Using knowledge of how atmospheric oxygen can alter the chemistry of different sulfur isotopes of SO2, it has been shown that O2 did not exceed 1 ppm earlier than 2.4 billion years ago, although there might have been isolated pockets with higher concentrations.
+After that, it rose, presumably due to cyanobacteria.
+Before this, bacteria oxidized a similar molecule, H2S, to form elemental sulfur.
+It could do this by photosynthetically reducing CO2 with H2S.
+Volcanic gases like H2 might have kept oxygen levels from rising between 2.7 billion and 2.4 billion years ago, when its build-up began.
 Hydrogen in the form of H2 and methane probably decreased around 2.4 billion years ago as methane, with its hydrogen atoms, escaped to the upper atmosphere and space.
-Methane levels would also be decreased by its easy reaction with dioxygen in the presence of UV light to form CO2.
-This would paradoxically lead to a cooling of the earth and pronounced glaciation as a more potent greenhouse gas, methane, was replaced with a less potent one, carbon dioxide.
+Methane levels would also decrease due to its easy reaction with dioxygen in the presence of UV light, forming CO2.
+This would paradoxically lead to cooling of the Earth and pronounced glaciation, as a more potent greenhouse gas, methane, was replaced by a less potent one, carbon dioxide.

 The Properties of Dioxygen

-• oxidation of organic molecules by oxygen is thermodynamically favored but kinetically slow.
+• Oxidation of organic molecules by oxygen is thermodynamically favored but kinetically slow.

-• pure oxygen environments are toxic to cells and organisms.
+• Pure oxygen environments are toxic to cells and organisms.

 First, we will try to understand these properties of oxygen, and then we will see how organisms overcome these problems to use dioxygen.